 Hear what I am saying and not what I am not saying: I don’t think all of us will die for our faith (though hopefully we all die with our faith).
 But the example that we are told to imitate in this passage is not the pseudo-committed, pretentious Christianity that is rampant today.
 We are called to real sacrifice because of the real example of our sacrificial Savior.
-I saw this meme a few weeks ago (via a popular hashtag that week — #ThingsJesusNeverSaid) and it struck my heart about what I often see my faith as:
+I saw this meme a while back via the popular hashtag #ThingsJesusNeverSaid, and it struck my heart about what I often see my faith as:

 Look, I know you get this already, but that meme hit at the heart of our comfortable, low-devotion “faith”.
 Real Christianity isn’t about just GOING to church, it’s about BEING the church.
 It’s about imitating Christ on a very sacrificial level.